When I saw an ad for Crepe Erase on my Facebook newsfeed, I was intrigued.

-Plus, the other spokesperson is Jane Seymour, the eternally ethereal beauty from Somewhere In Time.
-No way would she travel through time and leave young Christopher Reeves behind just to BS me about skin care.
+Plus, the other Crepe Erase model is Jane Seymour, the eternally ethereal beauty from Somewhere In Time.
+No way would she travel through time and leave young Christopher Reeves behind just to BS me about skincare.

 See how scientific I am?

 Girl, you don’t know the half of how easy a sell I am.
 This is nothing.
 When I do copywriting for clients, half the time I have to practically lock my wallet in the safe to keep myself from whipping out a credit card.
 It’s ridiculous.
 But while I usually cruise right past ads on Facebook, this one grabbed my attention long enough for me to watch their whole video.

 I won’t lie… I’ve been extraordinarily blessed in the genes department.
 My mother turns 72 this month and she is GORGEOUS.
 People are shocked when they find out how old she is.
 The same thing happens when people find out that I turned 50 last year.
 In fact, I’ve had complete strangers guess my age at a decade plus younger than I am, which usually prompts a mini happy dance on my part.
 Now that I’m letting my gray hair stay gray, I don’t get carded much anymore, but when I was coloring it, it happened almost all the time.
 It probably helps that I was an avid reader as a kid, and after getting a horrible sunburn on a family beach vacation (the kind of sunburn that leaves you nauseous, shivering, and crying because your bedsheets hurt)… I typically don’t go out much during prime sunburn times.